 hand_l sprites respectively:

 RemoteTransform2D nodes now moves the sprites.
 So we can create

 Completing the skeleton¶

 Complete the skeleton by following the same steps for the rest of the parts.
 The resulting scene should look similar to this:

 The resulting rig will be easy to animate.
 By selecting the nodes and rotating them you can animate forward kinematics (FK) efficiently.

-For simple objects and rigs this is fine, however the following problems are common:
+For simple objects and rigs this is fine, but there are limitations:

 As an example, let's turn the right arm into a skeleton.
-To create skeletons, a chain of nodes must be selected from top to bottom:
+To create a skeleton, a chain of nodes must be selected from top to bottom:

 Then, click on the Skeleton menu and select

-This will add bones covering the arm, but the result is not quite what is expected.
+This will add bones covering the arm, but the result may be surprising.